-You can use these toolkits to educate your congregation about a variety of mental health challenges.
-Each toolkit contains background information on the brain disorder, handouts, tips for clergy, a list of ways your congregation can help and additional resources you can use to learn more about the particular illnesses.
+You can use these toolkits to educate your organization or congregation about a variety of mental health challenges.
+Each toolkit contains background information on the brain disorder, handouts, tips for clergy, a list of ways your organization or congregation can help and additional resources you can use to learn more about the particular illnesses.

-- Becoming a WISE Congregation for Mental Health
+- Becoming a WISE Congregation/Organization for Mental Health

 - Introduction to Mental Illness